lukebedrosian/lukebedrosian.github.io/_projects/paradigm.md

 **President**

 Running for the presidency of Paradigm was a decision fueled by a deep desire to challenge myself and expand my horizons.
 I saw this opportunity as a platform to put my leadership skills to the test, to engage in the art of effective communication and dialogue, and to refine my ability to inspire and guide a group towards a common vision.
 But most importantly, I felt that I was in a position to elevate our organization to new heights, fostering an environment of excellence and innovation.
 The pages of the Edmund Morris trilogy on Theodore Roosevelt provided me with a wellspring of inspiration, showcasing the transformative power of strong leadership and the impact it can have on an entire nation.
-I am currently undertaking the beginning of my presidency and am excited to see where our organization goes.
+I decided to embark on my own journey in my senior year of college.

 > "Speak softly and carry a big stick; you will go far." - Theodore Roosevelt

+Serving as President taught me far more about leadership than any of my previous experiences.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">